U.S. Yemen envoy says ceasefire plan before Houthi leadership, urges response

 “We now have a sound plan for a nationwide ceasefire with elements that would immediately address Yemen’s dire humanitarian situation directly,” Lenderking said.
 “That plan has been before the Houthi leadership for a number of days.”

-He provided no further details, and said the plan has Saudi support.
+He provided no further details, and said the plan had Saudi support.

+Yemen’s Houthis spokesman Mohamed Abdel-Salam told Al-Masirah TV on Friday the U.S. proposal for a nationwide ceasefire had nothing in it and represented the Saudi and United Nations vision.

+The U.S. proposal does not include ceasing fire or breaking the siege, and it would lead to a resumption of a blockade, the spokesman added.

-The Houthis, however, have pressed a drive on the gas-rich region of Marib despite international calls for them to stop, aiming to take the government’s last northern stronghold.
-The United Nations has warned that millions of civilians are at risk.
+The Houthis have pressed a drive on the gas-rich region of Marib despite international calls for them to stop, aiming to take the government’s last northern stronghold.
+The U.N. has warned that millions of civilians are at risk.

 “Tragically, and somewhat confusingly for me, it appears that the Houthis are prioritizing a military campaign to take Marib ... over suspending the war and moving relief to the Yemeni people,” Lenderking said.